 Children do not measure success in the same manner as adults.
 Children are more interested in the process than the product.
 Successes—even the tiny ones that may seem insignificant from an adult point of view—are significant to children.
 Every success motivates the child to continue learning and contributes to the development of positive self-esteem.

 Children need many opportunities for spontaneous, self-paced, child-controlled play.
 Play is the ideal way for young children to learn.
-Read some of our blogs to find fun activities to inspire your children’s imagination!
+Read our blog on the benefits of block play!

 Take our course Child Development and Guidance to learn more!